 - Light renovation of five existing apartments on the mezzanine level of the first floor.

 - The historic lobby and sitting room will retain their original character, with the other program spaces on the first floor being modernized for student study and assembly.

 Following additional program planning, the original scope of work has been expanded to include demolition and replacement of the five existing apartments on the mezzanine level with seven new apartments and a ramp that will be ADA accessible and compliant.

 Phased renovation is already underway, with the exterior restoration and new roof being completed this fall.
-Chatsworth Apartments will close on May 1, 2019, and remain closed the entire 2019-20 academic year for the interior renovation.
+Chatsworth Apartments closed on May 1, 2019, and will remain closed the entire 2019-20 academic year for the interior renovation.